jdebacker/UN-OG-Training/docs/book/OG/Calibration.md

 ```{exercise-start}
 :label: ExerCalib-demo_pop_dist
 ```
 The `demographics.py` module uses current fertility and mortality rates (and the implied immigration rates) to project the population forward.
 This ensures a population distribution in each year of the model that is consistent with the fertility, mortality, and immigration rates.
-Use the `demographics.get_pop_objs` function to return a dictionary with the population object that are inputs to calibrating `OG-Core`.
+Use the `demographics.get_pop_objs` function to return a dictionary with the population object that are inputs to calibrating `OG-Core` (Use `E=20`, `S=80`, `T=320`, `curr_year=2023`).
 From this dictionary, extract the population distribution object (the key for this is `omega` and it is an array with shape `TxS`, where `T` are the number of time periods and `S` is the number of age groups in the model).
 Create a line plot of the population distribution in the first year, the 20th year, the 100th year, and the last year in the `omega` object.
 Describe what you see happening to the distribution of people across age as you more forward in time?
 ```{exercise-end}
 ```